Abhinav5050649/Abhinav5050649.github.io/README.md

 Use "docker ps" to see all active containers

 Here,
-> -d flag runs the containers in detached mode, i.e., lets' you use the terminal even if the container is running
+> -d flag runs the containers in detached mode, i.e., lets' you use the terminal even if the container is running.
-> -p flag maps the port of the host system to that of the docker container
+> -p flag maps the port of the host system to that of the docker container.

 Based on this, start the containers for the client, server and the mongo database.